Florida Workers' Compensation Medical Treatment

 After a workplace accident, you are entitled to emergency medical care, even if you haven’t yet filed a formal claim.
 The law ensures you can receive immediate treatment for life-threatening or urgent conditions.
 In most instances, if you require emergency treatment immediately after the accident the Carrier will pay for the treatment.
 Example: an ambulance is called to transport you to the hospital after a fall from a roof.

 This also applies to emergency medical treatment after you have filed a claim.
-An injured worker can seek emergency medical treatment only if their authorized provider is unavailable and there is an actual emergency.
+An injured worker can seek emergency medical treatment only if their authorized provider is unavailable and there is an actual emergency (health would be placed in jeoprady, serious impairment to bodily health, or serious dysfunction of bodily organ or part).
 Emergency treatment is often challenged by the insurance company.

 Example 2: An injured worker undergoes spine surgery due to an accident.
 The next day the injured worker is no longer able to move their legs.
 The injured worker calls their doctor and leaves a message during office hours, but does not attempt further contact such as calling again or going to the office.
 In this instance, the emergency treatment could be challenged based on failure to try to contact the doctor.